Mountain Bike Tyre Pressure Calculator

 What is the ideal saddle height for cycling?

-as your tyre pressure can vary due to temperature fluctuations among other factors, we recommend checking it before each ride.
+As your tyre pressure can vary due to temperature fluctuations among other factors, we recommend checking it before each ride.

 Can I maintain the same tyre pressure for all trails?